faezahahmadi/JavaScript/README.md

 **Key concepts:** Random HEX generation (`Math.random().toString(16)`), clipboard API, CSS styling for interactive feedback, event bubbling.

+### 11. Simple Kanban Board 📋
+A visual task manager that lets you organize work across To Do, In Progress, and Done columns using intuitive drag‑and‑drop.
+How it works:
+- Add a task – type into the input field and click "Add"; a new card appears in the To Do column.
+- Delete a task – each card has a delete button (🗑️) that removes it entirely.
+- Update / move a task – simply drag any card and drop it into a different column.
+The app updates the task's status automatically (e.g., moving to "Done" marks it complete).
+- The drag‑and‑drop logic relies on native HTML5 Drag API:
+  - dragstart – stores the dragged task's ID.
+  - dragover – allows dropping by preventing default behavior (required).
+  - dragenter / dragleave – adds/removes visual highlights to indicate valid drop zones.
+  - dragend – cleans up any leftover styles after the drag finishes.
+  - click – handles the "Add" and "Delete" actions.

+Key concepts: HTML5 Drag & Drop API, dragstart, dragend, dragover, dragenter, dragleave, event delegation, DOM manipulation, array-based state management, localStorage (optional for persistence).
 ---

 ## 🛠️ Technologies Used